Nedernet Troubleshooting Guide

 Your computer's network card ("Local Area Connection" in Windows-speak, "Built-in Ethernet" in Mac-speak) should be set to use "DHCP", or "Get Address Automatically".

-(DHCP stands for "Dynamic Host Configuration Protocol".
+(DHCP stands for 'Dynamic Host Configuration Protocol'.
 This is a method for configuring a computer's network settings over the network.
-It allows your computer to obtain it's address and other critical network settings automatically from Nedernet's servers so that you don't have to be responsible for keeping track of all these settings yourself.)
+It allows your computer to obtain it's address and other critical network settings automatically from Nedernet's servers (or your router) so that you don't have to be responsible for keeping track of all these settings yourself.)

 You can check to see if your computer is getting it's address: